 The Belfry of Ghent is one of Belgium’s most beautiful bell towers.
 What makes it extra special is its height.
 At 91 metres, it’s the tallest belfry in the country.
 It also has significant historical value dating back to the Middle Ages.
 The construction began in 1313 and finished in 1380.

 The Belfry of Ghent served many purposes over the centuries.
 It held the town records and acted as the city’s watchtower.
 It still remains the city’s most important and impressive landmark.
-Visit it and you’ll learn about the history.
+Visit it and you’ll learn about its history.
 And the best part, take the elevator to the top for amazing 360 views over the city.

 Belfry in Leuven